Brandon Wrongful Death Lawyers

 - Workplace accidents – Deaths can happen at any workplace, but fatal accidents are especially prevalent among construction, transportation, and law enforcement employees.

-- Falls – When unsafe conditions on someone’s property cause a visitor to that property to sustain fatal injuries, their death may be considered wrongful death.
+- Falls – If unsafe conditions on a property cause a visitor to suffer fatal injuries, the property owner may be held liable for wrongful death.

 How Are Wrongful Death Claims Handled in Florida?

-The deceased person’s estate and his or her survivors may be able to recover damages in a wrongful death lawsuit, but the decedent’s personal representative (usually the Executor of the estate) has to be the one to initiate the lawsuit.
-According to the Florida Wrongful Death Act section 768.21, survivors include the decedent’s spouse, children, parents, and, when partly or wholly dependent on the decedent for support or services, any blood relatives and adoptive brothers and sisters.
+The deceased person’s estate and his or her survivors may be able to recover damages in a wrongful death lawsuit.
+However, the decedent’s personal representative (usually the Executor of the estate) has to be the one to initiate the lawsuit.
+According to the Florida Wrongful Death Act section 768.21, survivors include the decedent’s spouse, children, parents, and, when partly or wholly dependent on the decedent for support or services, any blood relatives.
+It also includes adoptive brothers and sisters.

 As in most personal injury lawsuits, a statute of limitations applies to the right to initiate a wrongful death lawsuit.
-In Florida, this is two years, meaning you must file a wrongful death lawsuit within two years of the death, or you give up the right to hold the negligent party accountable.
+In Florida, this is two years.
+This means you must file a wrongful death lawsuit within two years of the death.
+Otherwise, you give up the right to hold the negligent party accountable.

 A Florida wrongful death claim must also meet the standards of proof for a valid negligence claim.
-The exact proof varies with the type of negligent or wrongful act, but in all instances, a claimant must be able to show that:
+The exact proof varies with the type of negligent or wrongful act.
+However, in all instances, a claimant must be able to show that:

 - The negligent person(s) or entity had a legal duty to the deceased.
-For example, healthcare professionals have a legal duty to provide healthcare services of the same quality as a reasonably prudent healthcare provider practicing in the same area of medicine would provide; and property owners have a legal duty to keep their property in a reasonably safe condition for invited visitors and others or, if not entirely possible, warn them of a danger.
+For example, healthcare professionals must provide care that meets the standards of a reasonably prudent provider in the same medical field.
+Likewise, property owners must maintain safe premises for visitors or clearly warn them of any known dangers.

 - Their failure to meet their legal duty caused fatal injuries.
-Fatal injuries that occurred because of the dangerous conditions on someone’s property or because a doctor didn’t follow standard procedures could, for example, be seen as resulting from the property owner’s and the doctor’s negligence.
+When dangerous conditions exist on a property or a doctor ignores standard procedures, the resulting fatal injuries may stem directly from that negligence.

 What Damages Are Recoverable with a Florida Wrongful Death Lawsuit?